ssm/ssm-nifi/README.md

       'node3.example.com' => { 'id' => 3 },
     }
   }

-  Class['java'] -> Class['nifi::service']
 }
 ```

-In addition to the clustering parameters you need to [add TLS
+In addition to the clustering parameters, add certificates using the [TLS
-certificates](#example-configuring-tls) from a trusted Certificate Authority
+example in this readme](#example-configuring-tls) from a trusted Certificate
-for cluster communication.
+Authority for cluster communication.

 ### NiFi user authentication